ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 States  type: redis
 ```

-If "redis" is written in Objects type and / or States type, you must install the Redis server on the new system.
+If "redis" is written in Objects type and / or States type, you have to install the Redis server on the new system.
 If both types say "file", the Redis server is not required.

-If you no longer have access to the old system and you don't know what exactly was configured before, then you should definitely install the Redis server in advance.
+If you no longer have access to the old system and you don't know what exactly was configured before, you should definitely install the Redis server in advance.

 #### Redis installed:
 To do this, go to the terminal by putty and execute the following commands: